robcarver17/pysystemtrade/docs/data.md

 They should live in a subdirectory of [sysdata](/sysdata), named for the data source i.e. [sysdata/parquet](/sysdata/parquet).

 Look at an existing data storage object for a different source to see which methods you'd need to implement, and to see the generic data storage object you should inherit from.
-Normally you'd need to override all the methods in the generic object which return `NotImplementedError`; the exception is if you have a read-only source like Barchart, or if you're working with .csv or similar files in which case I wouldn't recommend implementing delete methods.
+Normally you'd need to override all the methods in the generic object which return `NotImplementedError`; the exception is if you have a read-only source like Barchart, or if you're working with CSV or similar files in which case I wouldn't recommend implementing delete methods.

 Use the naming convention `sourceNameOfObjectData`, i.e. `class parquetFuturesContractPriceData(futuresContractPriceData)`.
 They must be prefixed with the source, and suffixed with Data.
 And they must be camel cased in the middle.